 Images, Videos, and Animations in Presentations

-If graphics or video clips are not embedded within a presentation, they will need to be made available for uploading in the Speaker Ready Room as well.
-Once uploaded, links to this content should be checked at the meeting to ensure that they are still functional.
+If graphics or video clips are not embedded within a presentation, they will need to be made available for downloading as well.
+Hyperlinks should be checked at the meeting to ensure that they are still functional.

-Presenters are asked to make sure that codecs used for compressed animation and video files are generic file types/codecs for playback on a standard Windows 7 computer, not video hardware–specific codecs.
+Presenters are asked to make sure that video formats and codecs used for compressed animation and video files are generic; not video hardware–specific.

 Note on Mac-Produced Presentations